Access Free Vermont Criminal & Arrest Records

 • County

-Vermont allows its citizens to access public records such as arrest records and criminal records due to its Vermont Freedom of Information Act—1 V.S.A. §§ 315-320 and the Freedom of Information Act (FOIA) —but certain laws also curtail this access to protect the privacy of its citizens.
+Vermont allows its citizens to access public records such as arrest records and criminal records due to its Vermont Freedom of Information Act—1 V.S.A. §§ 315-320 and the federal Freedom of Information Act (FOIA) —but certain laws also curtail this access to protect the privacy of its citizens.

 Pursuant to 9 Vt.
 Stat.
-Ann. § 2480e, employers must secure a written consent from job applicants before any Consumer Reporting Agency (CRA) can conduct a background check and under 9 Vt.
+Ann. § 2480e, employers must secure the written consent from job applicants before any Consumer Reporting Agency (CRA) can conduct a background check and under 9 Vt.
 Stat.
 Ann. § 2480b, CRA’s must disclose all information gathered to the individual upon their request.26,27

-In addition to VT laws, other federal laws such as the Fair Credit Reporting Act’s (FCRA) Summary of Rights and the Employment Opportunity Commission’s (EEOC) Employee Rights preserve the rights of citizens.
+In addition to VT laws, other federal laws, such as the Fair Credit Reporting Act’s (FCRA) Summary of Rights and the Employment Opportunity Commission’s (EEOC) Employee Rights, preserve the rights of citizens.

 FCRA—The FCRA makes it that employers cannot conduct employment background checks without consent.
 What’s more, they control the steps that employers must take should they not decide to proceed forward with hiring candidates as a result of information revealed on background checks, including criminal records.

-EEOC—EEOC enforces Title VII of the U.S. Civil Rights Act of 1964 that prohibits all forms of discrimination at all levels of employment, including the hiring process.28 Accordingly, the EEOC has guidelines on how employers must make an assessment of any criminal convictions of prospective employees as it relates to job duties of the positions before making hiring decisions.
+EEOC—The EEOC enforces Title VII of the U.S. Civil Rights Act of 1964 that prohibits all forms of discrimination at all levels of employment, including the hiring process.28 Accordingly, the EEOC has guidelines on how employers must make an assessment of any criminal convictions of prospective employees as it relates to job duties of the positions before making hiring decisions.

-Ban The Box Laws—Pursuant to 21 Vt.
+Ban the Box Laws—Pursuant to 21 Vt.
 Stat.
-Ann. § 495j, Vermont is a ban the box state which makes it illegal for employers to inquire about a job applicant’s criminal history or any arrest report they may have on the initial application.
+Ann. § 495j, Vermont is a ban-the-box state, which makes it illegal for employers to inquire about a job applicant’s criminal history or any arrest report they may have on the initial application.
 This is reserved for later during the interview or if a conditional offer for employment is made.29

 Expunged Records—As per 13 Vt.
 Stat.
 Ann. § 7606, criminal convictions that have received an approval for expungement may not be reported.
 Additionally, employers cannot inquire about expunged records.
 Moreover, employees are not obligated to disclose them.

-Vermont criminal records can be found in several government agencies with some being spread over multiple jurisdictions, which can make the process of finding and retrieving them confusing and sometimes frustrating.
+Vermont criminal records can be found in several government agencies, with some being spread over multiple jurisdictions, which can make the process of finding and retrieving them confusing and sometimes frustrating.

-Nevertheless, with some guidance, it is possible to navigate through these government agencies effortlessly to locate Vermont arrest records in all counties in VT, thus saving precious time and money.
+Navigate through these government agencies effortlessly to locate Vermont arrest records in all counties in VT, thus saving precious time and money.

 References